nus-tee3201/2019/programming/functions-parameters/text.md

 </panel><p/>

-:package: The code below has one function that takes one parameter and one that takes two.
+{{ icon_example }} The code below has one function that takes one parameter and one that takes two.
 Furthermore, note how one function calls the other.

 ```python
 def say_hello(name):